Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 - Click Start

-- Type cmd into the Search bar inside the Start Menu
+- Type "cmd" into the Search bar inside the Start Menu

 - Click Command Prompt when the search completes

-- Hit Enter and wait for completion.
-Copy the results and paste them into a word document to attach to your reply to this email.
+- Copy the results and paste them into a Word document to attach to your reply to this email

 - Click Start

-- Type cmd into the Search bar inside the Start Menu
+- Type "cmd" into the Search bar inside the Start Menu

 - Click Command Prompt when the search completes

-- Hit Enter and wait for completion.
-Copy the results and paste them into a word document to attach to your reply to this email.
+- Copy the results and paste them into a Word document to attach to your reply to this email

 Additional Information